chrisgoringe/Custom-classifier-training/readme.md

 ```

 Read through arguments.py to see other things you can change, it isn't very long.

+`loss_model` allows you to train the model in one of two ways. 'mse' uses a mean square error loss - that is, the model will try to reproduce the absolute values of the scores given to the images. `ranking` uses a Margin Ranking Loss, which aims to reproduce the correct *ranking* of images ('which of these two is better?').
+If you use `ranking` (which is my preferred approach), note that the batch_size needs to be an even number (because images are compared in pairs), and if you set learning_rate too high you might get into a state where the model rates every image the same.
+If loss goes to zero, that's the problem; just reduce learning rate (or increase warmup).

 ## Your aesthetic ratings: score.json